-Switching out ingredients to healthier and more digestible alternatives will keep your spirits high and ensure your immune system stays boost so you can stay healthy all winter long.
+Switching out ingredients to healthy and more digestible alternatives will keep your spirits high and assist your immune system to stay healthy all winter long!

-When looking for recipes online, I suggest googling recipes with the terms “vegan” and “paleo”!
-Another option is to switch to a more healthy ingredient and use classic recipes!
-I’ve made the latter approach with dozens of recipes from bread, to casseroles, to cranberries.
+When looking for recipes online, I suggest googling recipes with the terms “vegan,” “gluten-free,” and “paleo”!
+Another option is to use classic recipes and switch selective ingredients to a healthier version!
+I’ve made dozens of recipes using this approach including: bread, casseroles, cakes, and cranberries.
 It’s very doable and fun!

 How To Approach Friends And Family Who Eat Differently Than You

 Here are some helpful things to remember and useful approaches that I’ve honed over my decades-long experience of being a “weird eater” when bringing alternative dishes to functions with “normal” friends or family.

 - You can’t change anyone and trying to change other people’s dietary choices will make them more defensive and closed off.